-Alabama swamped, child died in floods from slow-moving front
+Alabama swamped, 4 killed in floods from slow-moving front

 The rain caused havoc in places across north Alabama, submerging cars in metro Birmingham and parts of the Tennessee Valley.
 Rescue crews helped motorists escape as low visibility and standing water made travel life-threatening in some areas.

-In Pelham, outside Birmingham, 82 people were rescued from homes and more than 15 were pulled from vehicles after up to 13 inches of rain sent creeks and streams overflowing their banks, the Pelham Fire Department said early Thursday.
+Some of the worst flooding happened in Pelham, outside Birmingham, where 82 people were rescued from homes and more than 15 were pulled from vehicles after up to 13 inches of rain sent creeks and streams overflowing their banks, the Pelham Fire Department said early Thursday.
 More than 100 rescuers were involved in the effort, as were 16 boats, the statement said.

+“Water was coming in the car so fast I had to bail out the window,” said Jill Caskey, who watched Thursday morning as a tow truck hauled away her sport utility vehicle from a low-lying parking lot in Pelham.
+The car stalled as she was trying to navigate floodwaters during the deluge Wednesday night.

+A police officer helped her to high ground, and Caskey’s husband picked her up on a roadside.
+But it then took them three hours to travel a few miles home because of flooded roads.

+The Alabama deluge comes about seven weeks after flooding killed more than a dozen people in Tennessee.
+These types of floods may be more common in the future because of global warming, scientists say.

+Federal research has found that man-made climate change doubles the chances of the types of heavy rains that swamped Baton Rouge, Louisiana, with 26 inches (66 centimeters) of rain in 2016, killing a dozen people and damaging 150,000 homes.
-In south Alabama near the Florida line, water covered streets in the flood-prone Escambia County towns of Brewton and East Brewton, inundating businesses in a shopping center with several feet of water.

-As much as 3 feet (1 meter) of water was inside the community’s main grocery store, Piggly Wiggly, and two schools had to cancel classes, said Escambia Sheriff Heath Jackson.
+In south Alabama near the Florida line, water covered streets in the flood-prone Escambia County towns of Brewton and East Brewton, inundating a shopping center and sending as much as 3 feet (1 meter) of water into the Piggly Wiggly.
+Two schools had to cancel classes, said Escambia Sheriff Heath Jackson.

-“We’re hoping that the rain is going to stop so we can get some of this water … out of here and we can start getting into these businesses that have taken on water to see what we can do to help them,” Jackson told WKRG-TV.
+“We’re hoping that the rain is going to stop so we can get some of this water … out of here,” Jackson told WKRG-TV.

 To the south, in Baldwin County, as much as 250,000 gallons (946,000 liters) of waste water overflowed from sewage systems along Mobile Bay, officials said.